UniversalScheduleStandard/UniversalScheduleStandard/README.md

 - Future Proofing - stores data in a simple text format that will be readable by any system in the future
 - Flexibility - the schedule and breakdown data are stored separately, allowing for the storage of just breakdown data without a schedule, if desired
 - Storage of Metadata - includes important additional data such as calendars, multiple stripboards, individual settings for elements, etc.
-- Conforms to the [Universal Category Identification](https://github.com/thinkcrew/UniversalCategoryIdentification) standard so that all breakdown categories are easily parsed
+- Conforms to the [Universal Category Identification](https://github.com/thinkcrew/UniversalCategoryIdentification) standard so that all breakdown categories are easily identified and parsed
 - Open standard - no licensing fees - free to use
 - Not reliant on any third party resources or services
 - Is extensible if you'd like to store additional data